 A number of committees across the University contribute to IDBE, either as part of their direct purview or through support and dialogue.

 The data points below demonstrate some of NYU Abu Dhabi’s diversity.
-Measuring our campus population in more properly nuanced ways is a priority of the Vice Chancellor’s as we seek to make our community more diverse and representative of our values.
-Vice Chancellor Westermann has previously demonstrated the importance of and her commitment to baseline data and measurable progress.
+Measuring our campus population in more properly nuanced ways is a University priority as we seek to make our community more diverse and representative of our values.

 Faculty Nationalities